An American Executive travels to China to solve the mystery of funds drainage from the company he works for.

 -Yeap.
 Let’s get as quickly as possible to my apartment.
 Now I know that Tony has people following me.

--Do you think they know of our break into endeavor from tonight?
+-Do you think they know of our breaking in endeavor from tonight?

 -I am afraid so.
 We need to talk to Wang and let him know about the episode.